Skip to content

 This model is currently in beta.
 We welcome feedback on the scoring methodology and curve parameters, and we are currently evaluating it in practical situations.

-Our model uses the following web performance metrics as inputs.
+The model uses the following web performance metrics as inputs.

 Notably, we do not use Total Blocking Time (TBT) as an input metric, as it is not directly measurable in all environments.
 Similarly, the Speed Index (SI) is not used, as it is difficult to measure.

-Metric Sets
+Metric sets

-Therefore, the scoring function accepts exactly one of three predefined metric combinations; any other combination produces no score.
+The model has been adapted to work with different sets of input metrics, depending on what data is available from the measurement platform.
+The scoring function accepts exactly one of four predefined metric combinations; any other combination produces no score.

 • Full (5 metrics): FCP + LCP + CLS + INP + TTFB — uses Lighthouse v10 curves and weights.
+Requires Real User Monitoring (RUM) data for INP.

-• 4-metric: FCP + LCP + CLS + INP (no TTFB) — same Lighthouse curves; TTFB's weight is redistributed proportionally among the remaining four metrics.
+• 4-metric (no TTFB): FCP + LCP + CLS + INP — same Lighthouse curves; TTFB's weight is redistributed proportionally among the remaining four metrics.

 • 2-metric: FCP + LCP only — uses Web Vitals threshold-aligned curves with equal weights (see below).

-Scoring Curves
+Scoring curves

 Full and 4-metric sets